dawi369/dawi369/README.md

 # Hi, I'm David

 Ex-intern - Los Angeles, San Jose🌴
 I'm an aspiring MLE/Backend SWE with experience in *Deep Learning*, *Big Data*, and *Backend* frameworks.
 Currently, I'm pursuing my bachelor's degree in Computer Science and Electrical Engineering and completing my thesis on *Vision Transformers*.
+I'm passionate about using my skills for *real-impact* such as *finantial forecasting*, automotive *reccomendations systems* and *Hackathons*.
+If you're a Hackathon organizer looking for a teammate, or just wanna chat, connect with me.

 All of my projects are available on my portfolio website: [daviderwin.me/projects](https://daviderwin.me/projects).